Docs

 Account Tokens

-You can use Account Tokens to authenticate all CLI actions across all workspaces.
+You can use Account Tokens to authenticate all CLI actions across all your resources and workspaces.
+This is the broadest scope—all CLI commands are available with an account token.

-Some actions you can perform with a personal account token include -
+Some actions you can only perform with an account token include:

 RAILWAY_API_TOKEN=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX railway whoami